Using address webhook

 Supported method

-Your webhook URL needs to accept the
+Your webhook URL needs to accept the GET

 HTTP method.